 This one from Learning Resources is a super cute game for fine motor skills!
 Another great way to help your child develop without them knowing;)

 Use the tweezers to fill, sort and play with this colorful cake!

 Next on the list is to pin things in exactly somewhere and that seems easy, but it isn't.

 There are many games that practice this, the main thing is that they are rods that have to be in holes.

 The smaller the rods and the holes, the older they are suitable for, that's a good rule to remember.

-So if your child is still young, it is essentially a mold maker (just like this one) with a few large objects, that also falls under this.
+So if your child is still young, it is essentially a shape sorter with a few large objects, which also falls under this.

 If your child is already a bit older, and from three they can really start practicing with this, then you use thinner rods and smaller holes.

 Is this fine motor hedgehog not super cute ?!